Aaron J. Blashill, Ph.D.

 Pronouns: She/Her/Hers

-Makena is a recent graduate from SDSU who majored in Psychology and minoring in Interdisciplinary Studies through the Weber’s Honors College.
+Makena was an undergraduate research assistant in the BISH lab from 2021-2022.
 Her research interests include body image, eating disorders, anxiety disorders, and personality disorders in adolescents.
 She is currently working full-time as a recruiter assistant for Aya Healthcare.

 Sabrina Le, B.A.